mancia08/e-commerce-app/README.md

 - As a buyer, I want to be able to get customer service and after-sale service through the website, so I keep shopping in the same places I did before the pandemic.
 - As a seller, I want to access information about the buyers so I can give them after-sale service.
 - As a buyer, I want to be able to write reviews about the shops and their after-sales service so other potential shoppers can know what are the best stores.
-- As a buyer, I want to be able to log in to the webpage so I can have a more personalized experience.
+- As a buyer, I want to be able to log into the webpage so I can have a more personalized experience.
-- As a seller, I want to be able to log in to the webpage so I can update and maintain my store and access useful information.
+- As a seller, I want to be able to log into the webpage so I can update and maintain my store and access useful information.
 - As a seller, I want to implement marketing strategies in my shop so I can sell more products and earn more money.

 ## [:top:](#table-of-contents)